 What empirical evidence has behavioral economics produced, in particular

 for game theoretic experiments.
 This evidence will be investigated to

 establish the discrepancy between theory and reality.
 Finally,

-theoretical attempts to restore the descriptive power of Game Theory are
+restore the descriptive power of Game Theory are discussed.

 differs from regular bachelor courses.
 The course consists of a mixture